iotaledger/bee-rfcs/text/0034-ternary-hash.md

     }

     /// Convenience function to absorb `input`, squeeze the sponge, and reset the sponge in one go.
-    /// Returns an owned versin of the hash. fn digest(&mut self, input: &Trits) -> Result<TritBuf, Self::Error> {
+    /// Returns an owned version of the hash. fn digest(&mut self, input: &Trits) -> Result<TritBuf, Self::Error> {
         self.absorb(input)?;
         let output = self.squeeze()?;